 A 3 milligram (mg) dose of liraglutide is the dose approved by the FDA for weight loss, and this dose has been studied in various medical trials.

 A clinical trial published in the Lancet journal found that 3 mg liraglutide was more effective for weight loss than another popular weight loss medication called Orlistat, and also more effective than lower doses of liraglutide.
-Trial participants taking liraglutide 3 mg lost an average of 7.2 kilograms (kg) over the 20 week trial, which equals 15.9 pounds (Ibs).
+Trial participants taking liraglutide 3 mg lost an average of 15.9 pounds over the 20 week trial.

 One interesting finding from the above-linked study is that those taking liraglutide also experienced a statistically significant decrease in blood pressure, and also a reduced risk of pre-diabetes.

-Another medical study on liraglutide 3 mg reported an average weight loss of 5.8 kg (12.8 lbs) more than placebo, and 3.6 kg (7.9 lbs) more than another leading weight loss drug.
+Another medical study on liraglutide 3 mg reported an average weight loss of 12.8 pounds more than placebo, and 7.9 pounds more than another leading weight loss drug.
 Similar to the previous study, there were favorable health changes in the liraglutide group including improved cholesterol and blood pressure parameters.

 Liraglutide is also effective for weight loss at lower doses, though less so.
 A meta-study concluded that liraglutide causes significant weight loss even at lower doses than the maximum 3 mg dose.

-In this study, patients on the 1.2 mg dose lost an average of 7.4 kg, which equals 16.3 lbs.
-Patients on the 1.8 mg dose lost an average of 7.8 kg, which equals 17.2 lbs.
+In this study, patients on the 1.2 mg dose lost an average of 16.3 pounds.
+Patients on the 1.8 mg dose lost an average of 17.2 pounds.

 Is Liraglutide Effective For Diabetes?

-Liraglutide has been studied in many clinical trials for its effectiveness in treating type-2 diabetes.
-It’s approved by the FDA at doses of 1.2 and 1.8 mg.
+Liraglutide has been studied in many clinical trials for its effectiveness in treating type 2 diabetes.
+It’s approved by the FDA at doses of 1.2 mg and 1.8 mg for the treatment of this condition.

-A meta-study from 2011 reported that liraglutide at both of its prescribed doses was effective for reducing blood sugar levels on average.
+A meta-study from 2011 reported that liraglutide reduced blood sugar levels at both a 1.2 mg and a 1.8 mg dose.
 The researchers noted that the drug also reduced systolic blood pressure which could be considered a potential secondary benefit for patients with both high blood pressure and diabetes.

-The researchers analyzed results from over 2,400 patients, and concluded that liraglutide combined with insulin reduced blood glucose compared to insulin alone.
+The researchers analyzed results from over 2,400 patients, and concluded that liraglutide combined with insulin reduced blood glucose more than insulin alone.
 The trial participants using liraglutide also required less daily insulin.

-A recent medical review examined the long-term efficacy of liraglutide for treating diabetes, which provides valuable information because most medical trials are shorter in duration.
+A recent medical review examined the long-term efficacy of liraglutide for treating diabetes, which provides valuable information because most clinical trials are shorter in duration.
 This study lasted 5 years.

 In those taking liraglutide, Hemoglobin A1c (HbA1c) levels, which is a marker for blood sugar, decreased from 7.9 to 7 by the end of the trial.
 This is a decrease of 11.4%.
 The study authors also noted that fasting blood sugar levels experienced a “significant reduction.”